savq/gsoc-2022/README.md

 - Updating the documentation for Pluto to make clear how DA is integrated.
   Since DA will be a bespoke package it's specially important that future contributors to Pluto can understand it with ease.

+The project can be considered complete when [issue #300][issue300] is closed.

+## Future work

+Beyond the main goal of the project, some nice-to-haves might be:

+- Resolve [issue #452][sig-win] mentioned in [Error Handling](### Error Handling).
+- Write a Pluto notebook that showcases Distributed or serves as a tutorial on distributed computing.

+## Schedule

+The project can follow the regular GSoC timeline, starting in June 6 and ending in September 12.
+I may be unable to code during the penultimate week of the program (first week of september). <!-- marathon -->
+However, at that point most of the coding tasks should be complete.

+The breakdown of the project for the 12 weeks of the program might look like:

+- W1: TCP and UDS server prototypes
+- W2: Study ZeroMQ
+- W3: ZeroMQ server prototype
+- W4: Settle on an IPC implementation.
+- W5: Buffer (in case of any delay)
+- W6: Finish package and present as part of the first evaluation
+- W7: Familiarize with Pluto code base
+- W8-10: Integrate package with Pluto
+- W11-12: Tests and documentation